MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 | Authentication Types Supported | Organizational account |
 | | |

+> [!NOTE]
+> Starting July 2021, Google will be migrating away all authentication from embedded browser authentication flows.
+Due to this, you will need to update your Power BI version to June 2021 or later to support the new authentication flow.

 ## Prerequisites

 You'll need a Google Account to log into Google BigQuery.